jbrussell/invSWani-GBHE/run_MINEOS/README.md

 b1_plot_kernels_scaled_S0S1T0_GBHE.m -> plot the kernels with their proper scalings

 b2_InvGBHE_fxnize_bootstrap -> run bootstrap inversion of Rayleigh and Love anisotropy strength and direction for depth-dependent parameters G, B, H, and E strength and direction.
 The bootstrap procedure randomly perturbs each datapoint within its 1-sigma uncertainty bounds and is repeated par.nbs times.
+The data structure "stats" contains the 68 and 95 confidence intervals.